What is Contraception?

 Speak to your doctor who will discuss with you to determine if emergency contraception is suitable for you.

-There is no one right method of contraception for women today.
-Discuss with your doctor to determine which contraception choice will be best.
+There is no one right method of contraception for women in Singapore today.
+Discuss with a healthcare professional to determine which contraceptive choice will be best.
 Factors that should be considered include:

 - Personal & family medical history

 - Smoking history

 - Past experience with contraception

 - Desired period of birth control and family planning

 Your provider will discuss the various options available along with each one’s benefits and its side effects so that you can make an informed choice.